-At Cathedra's legacy mine in Washington State, the Company pays less than \$0.032 per kilowatt hour ("kWh") for electricity from the grid, which is predominantly generated by hydroelectric sources, according to the Washington State Department of Commerce 2019 Fuel Mix Disclosure.
+In Q1 2018, the Company purchased 1,400 Bitmain Antminer S9 bitcoin mining machines (the "S9s") to deploy at a leased data center in Washington State with 2 MW of capacity.
+At the Washington Mine, the Company pays less than \$0.032 per kilowatt hour ("kWh") for electricity from the grid, which is predominantly generated by hydroelectric sources, according to the Washington State Department of Commerce 2019 Fuel Mix Disclosure.